atreyabhat/atreyabhat/README.md

 ## Past Experiences

 #### @ Bosch
-- As a Software Engineer at Bosch, I started with Engine Control Unit (ECU) Software Integration and Cybersecurity.
-I later moved on to the role of Production coordinator, collaborating with different teams like Software, Hardware, Calibration and Production plants.
+- As a Software Engineer at Bosch, I started with Engine Control Unit (ECU) Software Integration.
+I later moved on to the role of ECU Production coordinator, collaborating with different teams like Software, Hardware, Calibration and Production plants.
+Also gained experience with Cybersecurity in automotive embedded devices.

 #### @ Indian Institute of Science
-- I interned at [ARTPARK](https://artpark.in/), Indian Institute of Science and worked on Localization and Sensor fusion.
+- I have worked at [ARTPARK](https://artpark.in/), Indian Institute of Science on Localization and Sensor fusion.

 ## 🔭 Currently Exploring ...
 - Experimenting with advanced planning algorithms for next-gen robotic manipulators